nakuleshj/news-nlp-pipeline/README.md

 3. **Querying & Visualization**
    - DuckDB queries the Parquet files directly from S3 (no database needed)
    - Streamlit dashboard displays sentiment scores, source breakdowns through interactive visualizations
+4. **Terraform Infrastructure Deployment**
+   - S3 buckets, IAM roles, Lambda functions, EventBridge rules, and S3 notifications are provisioned using Terraform for consistency and cost-efficiency.

 ## Key Learnings
-- Designed a cost-efficient, production-grade serverless pipeline
+- Designed a cost-efficient, production-grade serverless pipeline using Terraform as IaC
-- Leveraged event-driven architecture with AWS-native tools
+- Applied event-driven architecture with AWS-native tools such as Lambda, S3, and EventBridge
+- Implemented automated provisioning of all cloud resources via Terraform
 - Applied custom data quality monitoring with `pandas`-based validation
 - Built a real-time dashboard to visualize sentiment insights with reload triggers
+- Managed secrets securely using AWS Secrets Manager

 ## Terraform Infrastructure (IaC) (In Process)